Best AI Robo-Advisor Alternatives for Retirement in 2026

 Walnut

 An AI investing assistant you chat with on the broker you already own, including the IRA or brokerage where you save for retirement.
-It connects through SnapTrade (read-only by default) and lets you ask about your real holdings by talking through Claude, ChatGPT, or a built-in assistant, with web search and each position framed against the S&P 500.
-You can turn research into a thematic basket, and you approve every trade.
+It connects (read-only by default) and lets you ask about your real holdings by talking through Claude, ChatGPT, or a built-in assistant, with web search and each position framed against the S&P 500.
+You can turn research into a thematic portfolio, and you approve every trade.

-- Best for: Asking about your real retirement holdings in plain language and shaping a thematic basket you act on yourself.
+- Best for: Asking about the real holdings in the IRA or brokerage you already own and shaping a thematic portfolio you act on yourself.

 - Retirement accounts?
 Works on top of the IRA or brokerage you already own.

-- The catch: It is not hands-off and not a robo-advisor: it does not auto-rebalance, manage the account for you, or pick your retirement allocation.
+- The catch: It is not hands-off and not a robo-advisor: it does not auto-rebalance, run a glide path, or pick your retirement allocation.
 It sits on top of your broker, frames returns as window returns, and leaves the decisions and trades to you.

 Which to use for what